Student Diversity and Inclusion Center

 Raíces Unidas

-Raíces Unidas is a student-run program that aims to provide a safe and judgement-free space for Westminster’s Latinx, Xhicanx, and Hispanic community.
+Raíces Unidas is a student-run program that aims to provide a safe and judgment-free space for Westminster’s Latinx, Xhicanx, and Hispanic community.
 Raíces Unidas serves as a resource to students and seeks to promote inclusivity and visibility to issues that impact the Latinx, Xhicanx, and Hispanic community.
 The program’s priority is to create a group where you can talk about your identities and your roots in a space built with comfort and support.
 Raíces Unidas has held Day of the Dead traditional events and Nights of Storytelling for Latinx, Xhicanx, and Hispanic students to share stories and hold space for narratives of immigration, linguistic diversity, and cultural appreciation.

 Queer Compass